da-hacks/da-hacks-4.0-hackers-guide/content/03-judging.md

 ## Judging Criteria

 - **Application Feasibility**: How well does it work in the real world&trade; 🤔?
-- **Functionality & Quality**: Is it useful, does it work, is it secure?
+- **Functionality & Quality**: Is it useful?
+Does it work?
 - **Creativity & Innovation**: How original is it?
-Does it go so far outside the box it literally breaks the box?
+Does it go so far outside the box, it literally breaks the box?
 - **Technical Complexity**: How complex is it?
-- **Presentation**: How well does it look?
-Does it make you go oh my skibidi skoob wow this is so good?
+- **Presentation**: How well is the project presented?
+Is the user interface clear and visually appealing?